 There is nothing more I hate than being hassled on the street.
 But I totally get why you get it in touristy places, but no means no. How can I trust you to deliver what you promise without seeing anything tangible?
 On top of that, the queues were absolutely insane as you can probably see from my photos below.

-After this, we headed to Sephora to stock up on a few beauty bits… I highly recommend the Too Faced Size Queen mascara (the brush is the size of a toilet brush!).
+After this, we headed to Sephora to stock up on a few beauty bits… I highly recommend the Too Faced Size Queen mascara (the wand resembles a toilet brush).
 We also admired the gorgeous dresses in the Pronovias window display, I actually think I found my Oscars dress (Yes, I am deluded and yes it is black) and Emma found her wedding dresses – because you definitely need more than one.

 We then headed for a spot of brunch near Termini station at a placed called Cucina Nazionale and guess what… we had another bottle of prosecco.
-The food was amazing, affordable and the waiters were absolutely attentive.
+The food was amazing, somewhat affordable and the waiters were really attentive.

 After this, we were on a quest to find the Fountain de Trevi, which was on my Rome wish list of things to do.
 Unbeknownst to us, we had walked in a massive circle and it really wasn’t far at all from Termini station.
 I’d say 30 to 40 minutes if you’re walking.
 It was absolutely stunning; very crowded, but understandable as to why.
 I even had to grab some gelato to admire it some more.
 Cue the typical Instagram traveller photos…